-Is there a formal statutory and regulatory framework for PPP and PFI contracts?
+13 Is there a formal statutory and regulatory framework for PPP and PFI contracts?

-There is no formal statutory regulatory framework for public-private partnerships (PPPs) and private finance initiatives (PFIs) in the Netherlands.
+There is no formal statutory regulatory framework for PPPs and PFIs in the Netherlands.
 This applies to contracts and the structure of the partnership.

-Possible legal forms into which PPPs are legally cast include a jointly established entity, a private limited liability company, or a limited partnership, within which the project is executed and both the public and private parties have authority and contribute capital (financing), knowledge or property (land).
+Possible legal forms into which PPPs are legally cast include a jointly established entity, a private limited liability company or a limited partnership, within which the project is executed and both the public and private parties have authority and contribute capital (financing), knowledge or property (land).
 A PPP can also be structured through a cooperation contract.